Published in JPN Vol. 52, No. 8 (August 2014): Channeling Jane Austen…

 Why I Like Yoga: An Adjunct Treatment for Anxiety

 Learning not to judge, particularly oneself is one of the great lessons of yoga.
 The classes will also help you hone relaxation breathing.
 It will improve your ability to release stress and muscle tension.
 It is a practice that will help you stay in the moment.
 The yoga poses help you stretch muscles and improve balance.
-Often I leave feeling like I just had a massage.
+Often, I leave feeling like I just had a massage.

 I encourage you to try yoga.
 You can do it.
 It will improve your balance and flexibility.
 If you can’t get down on the floor there is chair yoga.
 Learning to follow your breath and stretch will help you feel calmer.
 Yoga is a wonderful adjunct for the treatment of anxiety.
 It has been helpful to me and to my clients as a tool to keep balanced when the terrain of life is rough.